Polish People's Republic: Administration

 The Polish People's Republic was divided into several voivodeships (the Polish unit of administrative division).
 After World War II, the new administrative divisions were based on the pre-war ones.
 The areas in the East that were not annexed by the Soviet Union had their borders left almost unchanged.
 Newly acquired territories in the west and north were organized into the voivodeships of Szczecin, Wrocław, Olsztyn and partially joined to Gdańsk, Katowice and Poznań voivodeships.
 Two cities were granted voivodeship status: Warsaw and Łódź.

 In 1950, new voivodeships were created: Koszalin – previously part of Szczecin, Opole – previously part of Katowice, and Zielona Góra – previously part of Poznań, Wrocław and Szczecin voivodeships.
 In addition, three other cities were granted the voivodeship status: Wrocław, Kraków and Poznań.

 In 1973, Poland's voivodeships were changed again.
 This reorganization of the administrative division of Poland was mainly a result of local government reform acts of 1973 to 1975.
-In place of three-level administrative division (voivodeship, county, commune), a new two-level administrative division was introduced (49 small voidships and communes).
+In place of the three-level administrative division (voivodeship, powiat, gmina), a new two-level administrative division was introduced (49 small voivodeships and communes).
 The three smallest voivodeships: Warsaw, Kraków and Łódź had a special status of municipal voivodeship; the city mayor (prezydent miasta) was also province governor.